DanaY326/BridgeTO/README.md

 # BridgeTO

-Winner of the "Most Kingdom Impact" category in the Indigitous #Hack2025 Toronto Hackathon.
+Winner of the "Most Impactful" category in the Indigitous #Hack2025 Toronto Hackathon.

 ## Tech